 The pandemic year of 2020 put a temporary stop to migration movements, while 2021 and 2022 border apprehensions hit all-time highs of 1.66 million and 2.21 million, respectively.
 The inflow of undocumented immigrants from Central America and beyond again drove numbers up significantly in the last two fiscal years, but immigration from Mexico also increased for the fifth year in a row - together creating two more exceptional years at the Southern border.

 Historically, immigrants from Mexico made up the largest share of undocumented arrivals to the United States.
 The arrivals were mostly classified as work migrants, i.e. men arriving without their families at least initially.
 In the year 2000, Customs and Border Protection data shows that more than 1.64 million people - mostly Mexicans - were arrested at the border - the former all-time high.
-This number reached a low of 128,000 in FY2017, before rising again to 500,000 in 2021.
 Immigration from Mexico started to decrease during the Great Recession as work was in short supply.
-Reasons for this include the economy in Mexico doing better while the country shifts towards an aging population, which causes workers to be more sought after.
+It remained low in the following decade for reasons including the economy in Mexico doing better while the country shifted towards an aging population, which caused workers to be more sought after.
 While this development already flipped again in 2018, the coronavirus pandemic seems to have accelerated the shift as more single adults attempt to leave Mexico for the United States once more.

 The number of non-Mexicans apprehended at the border almost reached 1.5 million in 2022.
 Out of these, around a third came from El Salvador, Guatemala and Honduras, down from 80 percent in 2021, showing the more diverse groups of migrants that have been arriving at the Southern border in the last fiscal year.